adamritter/nostr-relaypool-ts/README.md

 - onEose: called for each EOSE event received from a relay with the events that were received from the particular server.
 Can't be used together with maxDelayms

+  minCreatedAt contains the smallest created_at seen or Infinity if there were no events in the subscription.

 - options: